 The Three Stages of the Trauma and Psychological Injury Program

 Safety and Stabilization

 At the beginning of the program, patients learn about PTSD and trauma responses.
 They develop techniques to regulate intense emotions and hyperarousal.
 Staff work with patients to increase their engagement in activities that provide joy and a sense of accomplishment, and that decrease feelings of isolation.
-In this stage, patients set goals that they want to achieve during their six weeks of treatment.
+In this stage, patients set goals that they want to achieve during their seven weeks of treatment.
 The clinical team works closely with each patient to help them achieve their particular goals.

 Symptom Management and Trauma Processing

 During the next stage of the program, patients work on in-vivo exposure with a therapist.
 This involves gradual, guided, and systematic exposure to situations and activities that patients have been avoiding due to distress.
 Patients set their weekly exposure goals with their groups and therapist, and gradually progress through a hierarchy of triggers as they make progress.
 Patients have opportunities to leave the facility, either alone or in groups, to support their in vivo exposure work.

 In this stage, patients also attend a Cognitive Processing Therapy (CPT) group that focuses on thoughts and feelings related to their trauma.
 In this group patients identify how the trauma may have impacted how they see themselves and the world, and learn skills to resolve dysfunctional thoughts and feelings.
 The support of other people who are struggling with similar challenges is an important part of this group.

 Towards the end of the program, the focus shifts to planning patients’ next steps after program completion.
 Patients attend sessions to help them identify strategies for maintaining their recovery gains when they return home.
 The team works with each patient to develop an effective aftercare plan and helps connect each patient with ongoing support for after they complete their program.